Character roles and powers

 Example of a power tree (Mage):

-For example, before a Mage can learn Clairvoyance, they must first acquire Mana Shield and Cheat Death.
-Before being able to acquire Mana Shield, a Mage must already know Mana Transfer.
+For example, before a Healer can learn Sprite Alliance, they must first acquire Restoration and Crystal Gaze.
+Before being able to acquire Restoration, a Healer must already know Nature's Guidance.

 If you’re unsure which powers are prerequisites, click on a locked power in the tree and check its icon on the righthand panel.